 Under Ohio law, both spouses have a claim to all assets, including real property, acquired during the marriage, regardless of whose name is on the title.
 There are some exceptions, such as inheritances.
 Real property acquired prior to marriage is considered separate property and may not be subject to property division.
 However, even this is an oversimplification, as real estate may have increased in value during the marriage or generated income during the marriage, and that increase or generated income may be subject to division.

-Zachary D. Smith, LLC, represents people in Cincinnati and throughout Ohio and Kentucky who need guidance in dividing real property in a divorce.
-From the very beginning, my role as your attorney is to understand the outcome you are seeking and use creativity and intelligence to reach that outcome.
+At Zachary D. Smith, LLC, we represent people in Cincinnati and throughout Ohio and Kentucky who need guidance in dividing real property in a divorce.
+From the very beginning, the role of our attorney in your case is to understand the outcome you are seeking and use creativity and intelligence to help you reach that outcome.

 What Will Happen To My Home In A Divorce?